PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 Applicable only when `Exercise Type` is `Exercise & Sell ` & `Sell to Cover`.
 For `Buy & Hold` it will be set to  `-`.

 Number input field.
 Decimal is not allowed.
 It shows how many shares are sold.
-Its should be lower than `No of Shares Vested`.
+Its should be lower than or equal  `No of Shares Vested`.

 #### Shares Held